-Why Does Your Husband Not Care About Bringing You to Orgasm?
+Why Does Your Husband Not Care That You’re Sexually Unsatisfied?

 So what do you do to ensure you get the time (and stimulation) you need?
 Sometimes it depends on why he doesn’t seem interesting in pleasuring her.
-In this case, for instance, is he resentful because of the years of her refusing sex, so he won’t try?
+In this case, for instance, is he resentful because of the years of her refusing sex, so he won’t put in the effort to satisfy her?
 Or is he getting older so lasting longer is harder–and he doesn’t want to talk about that?
 Does he just not care?
 Or is he oblivious to her needs, assuming she’s fine because she refused for so long?

 I think in most cases it’s the last–he’s oblivious.
 As Shaunti Feldhahn showed in her book Surprising Secrets of Highly Happy Marriages, in about 90% of marriages the spouse honestly wants the best for the other spouse–even during times of conflict.
 Most spouses really do want the other spouse to be happy.
 So for most couples in this situation, the problem is likely that he just doesn’t know.
 If it’s something more sinister you really have that to deal with before you look at the orgasm issue.
 So let’s assume, just for now, that it is ignorance.
 Then what?

-I have four suggestions that may work, but not all will be applicable in every marriage.
+I have four suggestions that may work to help you feel more satisfied with lovemaking, but not all will be applicable in every marriage.
 Pick the one that works best for you!

 Often we’re looking for a magic answer that solves the problem without us having to have an awkward conversation or open up a can of worms.
 But very rarely is there such an answer.